seapagan/uprn-mangle/README.md

 - Backend and mangle scripts in [Django][django] (Python)
 - Basic Frontend in [React][react] (JavaScript)

-## Update 8th June 2022
+## Update 26th August 2022

-The Backend and Frontend are going through a rewrite and tidy right now but are still usable.
+The Backend and Frontend are going through a rewrite and tidy right now but the `main` branch is untouched at the moment so is still usable (but slooooow).

 I have updated to use the latest Django 4 and React 18 while improving the configuration of development tooling such as Formatters and Linters for both